Aarchishya/Human-detection-and-tracking-on-Railway-tracks/README.md

 This method will be also cost-effective as it doesn’t require any significant change in the train’s infrastructure as well as will reduce the financial burden of railways in terms of accidental compensations.

 # About the Code
-The Whole code was developed in MATLAB.
+The whole code was developed in MATLAB and can be executed in any platform such as MATLAB or Octave.